 We get it.
 These speakers are expensive.
 But they’re also worth it.
 Not only does GroveMade make amazing audio equipment, but they do it one at a time.
 Each speaker and amp is hand-made in Portland, Oregon, using a combination of modern milling and hand-forming techniques, resulting in some awesome audio.
 If these are a little too pricey for your pockets, try the iHome iBT35 portable speaker.
 Rugged and waterproof, the iBT35 can go everywhere, from your place or to the pool.

 Sweet dreams are made from this pillow.
 Seriously.
 The Casper pillow features a specially made supportive core that keeps you sound asleep no matter your position.
-Also designed to allow for ample air circulation and all-night comfort, both sides of this pillow are the cool side, so you’ll never have to flip your pillow ever again.
+Also designed to allow for ample air circulation and all-night comfort, both sides of this pillow are the cool side, so you’ll never have to flip your pillow in the middle of the night again.

 Art & Decor